robinpunn/blockchain-fantasy/README.md

 ### How does it work?
 Originally, all of the state was managed by one contract.
 A user would create a league and invite league members.
 The smart contract would be responsible for handling payments for the created fantasy league.
 A single contract kept track of every league that was created along with all of the funds for each league.
 Version 2.0 Implements a factory pattern.
 Users initially interact with a factory contract which keeps track of all the contracts that are deployed.
 The factory pattern allows for each league to exist within its own contract.
-All the funds are no longer tied to single contract but with each individual contract deployed by the factory.
+All the funds are no longer tied to a single contract but with each individual contract deployed by the factory.

 ### The smart contracts
 #### `FantasyFactory.sol`